ChristiLewis/weather-dashboard/README.md

 ## Overview 🌐

 Everybody checks the weather before they dress for the day.
-Whether you care about the whether or not, it affects your wear and where!
+Whether you care about the weather or not, it affects your wear and where!

 ## Contents ✔️
 * [Overview](#overview)